About the PhD in Human Nutrition Program

 Students develop the professional skills necessary to work effectively in leading roles at academic, research, programmatic and policy-setting institutions.

-Browse an overview of this program's requirements in the JHU Academic Catalogue, explore all course offerings in the Bloomberg School Course Directory, and find many more details in the program's Academic Guides.
+Browse an overview of the requirements for this PhD program in the JHU Academic Catalogue, explore all course offerings in the Bloomberg School Course Directory, and find many more details in the program's Academic Guides.

 - Maternal and Child Health